conflux-fans/conflux-address-js/README.md

 * `isInternalContractAddress`: Check where a address is Conflux InternalContract address
 * `isValidHexAddress`: Check whether a address is valid hex address
 * `isValidCfxHexAddress`: Check where a address is valid Conflux hex address

-## Performance

-To gain a address conversion performance boost, you can install [`@conflux-dev/conflux-address-rust`](https://github.com/conflux-fans/conflux-address-rust-binding) in your project.
-Which will be used to relace the purejs version and can gain a `10-100` performance boost.